naveenkarya/COEN-241-CloudComputing/hw3/README.md

 ### Q1
 start_switch function is called initially when the topology is created with this remote controller. start_switch function creates Tutorial object for each switch.

-Packet is handled in function "_handle_PacketIn" which will invoke function "act_like_hub" ("act_like_switch" is commented by default). act_like_hub will invoke function resend_packet (with output port as OFPP_ALL, which sends it to all ports except input) resend_packet will send the message using connection.send _handle_PacketIn -> act_like_hub -> resend_packet -> connection.send
+Packet is handled in function "_handle_PacketIn" which will invoke function "act_like_hub" ("act_like_switch" is commented by default). act_like_hub will invoke function resend_packet (with output port as OFPP_ALL, which sends it to all ports except input). resend_packet will send the message using connection.send.

+_handle_PacketIn -> act_like_hub -> resend_packet -> connection.send

 ### Q2